 Exhibit C: For as long as I can remember, my favorite flavor of ice cream was butter pecan.
 Not chocolate chip (see Exhibit A), not bubblegum (gross, why does that exist?), not any of those typical “kid” flavors.
 Butter pecan had my heart then and it has my heart now.

 I was recently ruminating on this love of butter pecan ice cream and thought, “What if I put those flavors into a loaf of bread?”
 Because, even though it is summer and I could totally get away with making a batch of ice cream, carbs are never out of season at my house.
 And so, I browned some butter, toasted up some Diamond Nuts pecan halves, and threw it all into a quick bread batter.

-While this bread was baking, my kitchen smelled like what I imagine Heaven must smell like.
+While this Butter Pecan Bread was baking, my kitchen smelled like what I imagine Heaven must smell like.

-Make this quick bread for breakfast, or put it out for snacking this weekend while friends and family are over.
+Make this quick Butter Pecan Bread for breakfast, or put it out for snacking this weekend while friends and family are over.
 It may not be red, white or blue, but it is damn delicious and that’s enough for me.

 - 6 tablespoons salted butter

 - 1½ cups Diamond of California Shelled Pecans